Legendary AR-60 Receiver

-Shown to the right is the CGR-32-1 that belongs to Brian, KN4R in North Carolina.
-Brian is restoring the excellent example of the Coast Guard version of the AR-60R.
-Brian's CGR-32-1 was missing it's original data plate so the actual serial number of the receiver is not known.
+Shown to the right is the CGR-32-1 that was restored by KN4R.
+It now belongs to Ron KØDAS.
+The CGR-32-1 was missing it's original data plate so the actual serial number of the receiver is not known.
 The data plate installed is an accurate reproduction that is virtually identical to the original data plate except that the serial number used was an arbitrarily chosen - "26"- to correspond with the receiver's probable manufacture date.

 photo by: KN4R

 CGR-32-2 - U.S. Coast Guard AR-60R - KN4R